Ray T. Reyes

-Ray Florence Tolentino Reyes (born August 12, 1981) is a Filipino politician serving as the Representative for AnaKalusugan Party List since 2022.
+Ray Florence Tolentino Reyes (born August 12, 1981) is a Filipino politician who served as the Representative for AnaKalusugan Partylist from 2022 to 2025.

 Early life and education

 Ray T. Reyes was born on August 12, 1981 in Manila, Philippines.
 He received his early education from the Don Bosco Technical College Mandaluyong.
 He studied management information systems at Ateneo de Manila University and later completed the president management program at Harvard Business School Executive Education.

 Business career

 From 2003 to 2016, Reyes was a project manager at Comnet Management Corporation, then served as vice president for business development from 2016 to 2017, and became its president in 2017.
 He was the general manager of First Bay Power Corporation from 2005 to 2016 and its president from 2017 to June 2022.
 He also worked as a business development manager at Adventureland International Leisure Corporation from 2013 to June 2022.
 Since 2013, he has been the president of B.T.G.
 Holdings.